 Advising

-Undergraduate Major Advisors Office Hours - Appointments with advisors Kathleen Cooney and Nitin Srivastava can be scheduled here and here respectively.
+Counselor Office Hours - Appointments with advisors Kathleen Cooney and Nitin Srivastava can be scheduled here and here respectively.
 If you are a new student, it is highly recommended to ask the Physics Undergraduate Major Advisors to add you to the Physics Intended Major Email List and the Physics Central Ed Discussion.
-Our physics advisors are here for you, so don't hesitate to reach out.
+Our physics advisors are here for you, so don’t hesitate to reach out.
 In-person office hours are subject to change, but you can always stop by 374 and 375 Physics North to see if anyone is available.

 SPS Office Hours - Come say hi!
 We are eager to talk about physics courses, applying for research, and anything else.
 Being a physics student can be challenging, but many of us have been in your position and can offer advice from a student’s perspective.
 Regardless, you’re always welcome to stop by for the snacks.